 Since the world is recognizing the value of solar energy, a home built with a solar energy system is much more valuable than a traditionally powered home.
 By having a solar energy system set up, should you need to move, your house will fetch a higher price in the market than it normally would prior to installing a solar energy system.

-The world is also seeing a shift in the tourism industry where properties that are solar-powered, especially in third-world countries where the power supply is not stable, are preferred by most travellers.
-Travellers especially those in favour of sustainable tourism, opt for solar-powered properties because of their stable power while leaving no carbon footprints.
-As a company in the tourist industry in Tanzania it’d be a lucrative idea for you to invest in quality solar panels and generators.
+The world is also seeing a shift in the tourism industry where properties that are solar-powered, especially in third-world countries where the power supply is not stable, are preferred by most travelers.
+Travelers especially those in favour of sustainable tourism, opt for solar-powered properties because of their stable power while leaving no carbon footprints.

 The solar energy production begins when the sunlight comes into contact with a solar panel.
 Sunlight is a form of energy consisting of invisible particles called photons, that have energy, but zero rest mass.
 Solar panels collect photons and pass the photons through silicon cells to free up the electrons contained therein and eventually processed to form electricity.